kgston/stencil.JS/README.md

 ```

 ###Replication
-In order to map data from JSON into child stencils, use the following syntax:
+In order to duplicate templates, wrap the data object in an array as shown:
 ***Where:***
 ```javascript
     var template = stencil.define("template");